The most important reason that causes people to delete mobile apps is annoying push notification UX.

 Moreover, you can use transactional push notifications.
-Behaviorally push notifications are 9 times more likely to be opened then normal push notifications.
+Behaviorally push notifications are 9 times more likely to be opened than normal push notifications.
 There are notifications which will just be sent to one single user, so they are perfectly personalized.
-Examples for this notifications could be special happenings in the users’ account, e.g. a not completed purchase or a shipped package.
+Examples of these notifications could be special happenings in the user’s account, e.g. a not completed purchase or a shipped package.

 If you want to have more general information about personalization and customization, this article about App Personalization and why you should think about it will be interesting for you.

 When your user opens the push notification you should lead him to the right page or the right part of your app.
 Your user will probably be annoyed when the notification just opens the app or opens a page which is not related to the notification.
-He won’t like it or be annoyed if he has to search the right part of the app.
+He won’t like it or be annoyed if he has to search for the right part of the app.

 When to send a push notification?

 Definitely NOT when the user is sleeping.
-First, they will be annoyed if they haven’t set their smartphone in not-disturbing-mode.
+First, they will be annoyed if they haven’t set their smartphone in a not-disturbing-mode.
 Second, most of the users don’t read all the push notifications they get during the night.

 Moreover, you have to look at the local time zone the user lives in.
-The app user peak is about 8 pm.
-It’s the best to use the timeslot from 6 pm to 10 pm for your important push notifications to be seen by the user directly.
+The app’s user peak is about 8 p.m.
+It’s best to use the timeslot from 6 pm to 10 pm for your important push notifications to be seen by the user directly.

 This depends on which kind of app you have and which content you provide.

 If you want to inform users about new products in your shop, you should set a limit per day.
 If you spam your users, they will be annoyed and delete your app.

-On the other side, imagine how you would feel when a messaging app would have a limit of 5 push notifications per day.
+On the other hand, imagine how you would feel when a messaging app would have a limit of 5 push notifications per day.
 If you write a lot with other people or get many messages you probably want to get informed about every message you get.